CyberAlbSecOP/Awesome_GPT_Super_Prompting/README.md

 ---

-- ⚠️ When you look into the "Latest Jailbreaks" folder, just check the latest additions for highest chance of working Jailbreaks. ⚠️
+- ⚠️ Into "Latest Jailbreaks" folder, just check latest additions for working Jailbreaks. ⚠️
-- ⚠️ If you find one of your secret prompts in this repo and want it removed, please let me know ASAP and I will delete it. ⚠️
+- ⚠️ If you find your secret prompts here and want it removed, please let me know ASAP. ⚠️

 ---